MobileLegendsC/api-mobilelegends-readme/README.md

 # Are we Open Source
 Yes but no, but there is a chance that we can publish its source by following our Mobile Legends account and supporting the API.

+ - 833485216

+# How can I get the API JSON
+Make the script visit the website then wait for it to load completely then GET it.
+After that Parse the JSON to get the specific JSON-VAR information.

 # API
 Get API information: